Page owner: Training director

 The varied and challenging assignments prepared me well for real work.
 I recently proofread the content of a website and an academic paper, and my mentor’s advice on the assignments was directly relevant and allowed me to do a better job.Joanna Howard, mentee

 Before becoming a mentee, you must have had some initial training.
-You're normally expected to have successfully completed two SfEP training courses:
+You are normally expected to have successfully completed two SfEP training courses, although there are some exceptions.
+See our mentoring entry requirements.

 Successful mentees can gain up to 10 points towards upgrading their membership.
 The number of points gained depends on the mentor's answers to five questions about the mentee: